Last Updated on: 24th January 2024, 07:09 pm

 - 1 ounce of Sangrita

-Apocalypse Now Shots
+Apocalypse Now Tequila Shots

 Apocalypse Now is a very fitting name for this cocktail, as it is a risky but interesting mix of Tequila, vermouth, and Irish cream Bailey’s promising to deliver a headache the following morning.